THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

-Summing all this up, we can take great comfort knowing that in our Blessed Mother was and still is, judging from her many church approved apparitions, able to show love and devotion to God on a truly heavenly scale, serving Him and others with no thought of what would be in it for herself personally.
+Summing all this up, we can take great comfort knowing that our Blessed Mother was and still is, judging from her many church approved apparitions, able to show love and devotion to God on a truly heavenly scale, serving Him and others with no thought of what would be in it for herself personally.

-All she’s ever wanted, as we see from scripture, these private revelations, and the apparitions, was for us to love and obey her Divine Son and each other in accordance with His Will for us.
+All she’s ever wanted, as we see from scripture, these private revelations, and the apparitions, is for us to love and obey her Divine Son and each other in accordance with His Will for us.
 And we can only imagine the number of times and ways she has interceded to God on our behalf, as queen of heaven and earth.

 Take heart, that she is our Spiritual Mother (John 19:26-27) as well as the Queen of Heaven.
 Yet, as such, she is not just sitting around eating some kind of heavenly bon bons superciliously on some distant throne past the Pearly Gates!
 Nothing could be further from the truth!

 Be inspired by the extraordinary devotion with which she served and continues to serve her Son!
 She’s not looking for any praise or credit here.
-Only that we love and serve her son and not be afraid to ask for her help and intercession on our often troubled earthly pilgrimage towards Eternal Life in heaven.
+Only that we love and serve Jesus and not be afraid to ask for her help and intercession on our often troubled earthly pilgrimage towards Eternal Life in heaven.

-Let us keep in mind what Our Lady of Guadalupe told Juan Diego in one of our Lady’s most celebrated apparitions, in the 16th century in Mexico to calm his anxiety over his uncle’s illness, “Do not fear this nor any other sickness or anguish.
+Let us keep in mind what Our Lady of Guadalupe told Juan Diego in one of Our Lady’s most celebrated apparitions, in the 16th century in Mexico to calm his anxiety over his uncle’s illness, “Do not fear this nor any other sickness or anguish.
 Am I, your Mother, not here?
 Are you not under my protection?”
-Pray for her help in cultivating your own spirit of humble service to her Divine Son, our Lord and Savior Jesus Christ!
+Pray for Mary's help in cultivating your own spirit of humble service to her Divine Son, our Lord and Savior Jesus Christ!